gregschmit/rails-rest-framework/guide/04_serializers/index.md

 1. Inline on the controller via `native_serializer_config` /
    `native_serializer_singular_config` / `native_serializer_plural_config`.
 2. By writing a `NativeSerializer` subclass and pointing `serializer_class` at it.
-3. Implicitly — by leaving serializer config blank and just using `fields` / `field_config`.
+3. Implicitly — by leaving serializer config blank and just using `fields`.

 ### Inline Controller Configuration